How to remove AppleJeus malware

 Avoid using third party downloaders, installers, unofficial web pages, or other untrustworthy sources.
 These are often used to proliferate malicious software (or other unwanted programs).
 Installed software should be updated and activated using tools or implemented functions that are provided by official software developers, and not third party tools.

 Note that it is illegal to bypass software activation using 'cracking' tools.
 Finally, use a reputable anti-virus or anti-spyware suite and scan the operating system with it regularly.
-If your computer is already infected with rogue apps, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate them.
+If your computer is already infected with rogue apps, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate them.

 Screenshots of JMT Trader application: